Cardio 101: Aerobic Exercise for Longevity, Fitness, and VO2max

 HIIT vs. LISS | Which one is better?

 HIIT is high-intensity interval training, which as the name suggests works at high intensity with (active) breaks in between.
-It is the so-called zone 5 training, with intensities we rarely need but are crucial to improving many factors related to performance and longevity.
+It is the so-called zone 5 training, with intensities we rarely need but is crucial to improving many factors related to performance and longevity.
 It includes activities like sprinting, jumping rope, intense rowing, or cycling at a maximal pace.

 LISS, or low-intensity steady state training at a slower tempo, with cyclic activities like running, swimming, or cycling.
 It works the fundamentals of endurance and cardiometabolic health by optimizing mitochondria function – the way your body creates energy.
 (10) (11) It involves cyclic activities such as running, swimming, cycling, or hiking at a low-moderate pace.